Virat Kohli put the birth of his first child before cricket, telling Indian men fatherhood matters

 "Kohli's decision to take paternity leave should serve as an eye-opener to many."

-But not everyone feels that way.
+But not

-Prayag Mohanty, 36, lives in India's IT hub of Bengaluru with his